kayler-renslow/arma-dialog-creator/README.md

 If you would like a slower paced video, check out the preview video below.
 The preview video is months older than the trailer, but the core of Arma Dialog Creator is pretty much the same.

 ### Preview Video
-Arma Dialog Creator isn't out yet, but there is a video showcasing what has been accomplished (as of November 24 2016).
-Please note that nothing in the video is final and already things have been improved.
+Here is a long, slow video showcasing what has been accomplished (as of November 24 2016).
+Please note that the video was made in 2016, so a lot has changed and been improved.

 You can watch the video [here](https://www.youtube.com/watch?v=ytqxZvdEDjk).